-Programs on July 16, 2014
+Programs on July 16, 2015

-On board, you'll find a full array of library materials and services for all ages.
-You can browse several thousand titles or pick up materials you've requested online or over the phone.
+On board, you'll find books, music, DVDs and other services for all ages.
+You can browse several thousand titles or pick up items you've requested online or over the phone.

 Kid President is dedicated to making the world more awesome.
 Learn how you can make the world a better place, KP style, with a variety of activities.
 Ages 5 and older.